Adoption ease

 AI Coding Assistants

-GitHub-native AI coding assistant for code completion, chat, reviews, and agentic development.
+GitHub-native AI coding assistant for chat, code review, and agent workflows.

 Pricing